mHemaAP/test_abhiya_repo_s5/3_assignment_pytorch_lightening/README.md

 This project uses the Dogs Breed Classification dataset available on Kaggle.
 The dataset contains images of various dog breeds, which are used to train a classification model.

+Note: tried usuing uv, but in gitpod was running out of space. so shidted to pip install in requirements.txt

 ADDING IPYNB NOTEBOOK FOR BREAKDOWN AND CHEECKING DATA LOAD , DATA EXTRACT